MadLadSquad/MadLadSquadSite/monthly-newsletter/2023/June.md

 library for the framework
 - [ ] Creating a static site component based system for [Youyin](https://youyin.madladsquad.com/) using the templating engine
 - [ ] Figuring out how to add more character data to [Youyin](https://youyin.madladsquad.com/)
-- [ ] Autogenning the Adobe SourcePro and Google Noto fonts in Funtoo linux, [FL-10383](https://bugs.funtoo.org/browse/FL-10383)
+- [ ] Auto-genning the Adobe SourcePro and Google Noto fonts in Funtoo linux, [FL-10383](https://bugs.funtoo.org/browse/FL-10383)
 - [ ] Rework the MadLadSquad website

 ### New MadLadSquad website